 Paragraph III.
-Judges; exercise of power outside own court; scope of term "judge."
+Judges; exercise of power outside own court; scope of term 'judge.'
 Provided the judge is otherwise qualified, a judge may exercise judicial power in any court upon the request and with the consent of the judges of that court and of the judge's own court under rules prescribed by law.
-The term "judge," as used in this article, shall include Justices, judges, senior judges, magistrates, and every other such judicial office of whatever name existing or created.
+The term 'judge,' as used in this article, shall include Justices, judges, senior judges, magistrates, and every other such judicial office of whatever name existing or created.

 Paragraph IV.
 Exercise of judicial power.
-Each court may exercise such powers as necessary in aid of its jurisdiction or to protect or effectuate its judgments; but only the superior and appellate courts shall have the power to issue process in the nature of mandamus, prohibition, specific performance, quo warranto, and injunction.
-Each superior court, state court, and other courts of record may grant new trials on legal grounds.
+Each court may exercise such powers as necessary in aid of its jurisdiction or to protect or effectuate its judgments; but only the superior and appellate courts and state-wide business court shall have the power to issue process in the nature of mandamus, prohibition, specific performance, quo warranto, and injunction.
+Each superior court, state court, and other courts of record and the state-wide business court may grant new trials on legal grounds.

 Paragraph V. Uniformity of jurisdiction, powers, etc. Except as otherwise provided in this Constitution, the courts of each class shall have uniform jurisdiction, powers, rules of practice and procedure, and selection, qualifications, terms, and discipline of judges.
-The provisions of this Paragraph shall be effected by law within 24 months of the effective date of this Constitution.
+The provisions of this Paragraph, as related to the state-wide business court, shall be effective as provided by law.

 Paragraph VI.
 Judicial circuits; courts in each county; court sessions.
 The state shall be divided into judicial circuits, each of which shall consist of not less than one county.
-Each county shall have at least one superior court, magistrate court, a probate court, and, where needed, a state court and a juvenile court.
+Each county shall have at least one superior court, magistrate court, a probate court, and, where needed, a state court, a juvenile court, and a business court division of superior court.
 The General Assembly may provide by law that the judge of the probate court may also serve as the judge of the magistrate court.
 In the absence of a state court or a juvenile court, the superior court shall exercise that jurisdiction.
 Superior courts shall hold court at least twice each year in each county.